ot-brett-jones/angularjs-styleguide/README.md

 ### Code Analysis
 ###### [Style [Y195](#style-y195)]

-  - Run JSHint on your tests.
+  - We run eslint on all js.

-    *Why?*: Tests are code.
-JSHint can help identify code quality issues that may cause the test to work improperly.
+    *Why?*: eslint can help identify code quality issues that may cause the test to work improperly.

 ### Alleviate Globals for JSHint Rules on Tests
 ###### [Style [Y196](#style-y196)]